Program Details

 Summer I

 This course will provide you with an introduction to some basic political theory, a history of international politics and global governance, and to the structure of the global political economy.
-Students will then be given an opportunity to learn about the actors, structures and politics of global health governance and international health policy.
-This will include learning about global actors such as WHO, the Gates Foundation and the Global Fund to Fight AIDS, TB and Malaria; as well as the role of civil society organisations and social movements in promoting global health equity.
+You will then be given an opportunity to learn about the actors, structures, and politics of global health governance and international health policy.
+This will include learning about global actors such as WHO, the Gates Foundation, and the Global Fund to Fight AIDS, TB and Malaria, as well as the role of civil society organizations and social movements in promoting global health equity.

 -